 19. Encourage Problem Solving

 Problem-solving is an indispensable skill.
 In the working world we are confronted by problems every day, and successful people are good at overcoming them.
-Ask young child to come up with solutions to minor problems they face, such as losing a toy.
-Give older children a challenge that will help around the house.
+Ask young kids to come up with solutions to minor problems they face, such as losing a toy.
+Give an older child a challenge that will help around the house.
 Ask them to implement a recycling program for your house or come up with ways of conserving energy.
 Alternatively, encourage them to be creative and solutions to really big real problems.
 You never know just what they may come up with.
 Boosting their ability to solve issues themselves will help them in the future.
 You can role play with them how they might behave when meeting new people or facing a child who says something mean.

+I hope you find these great resources useful.
 There are lots of ways to ensure that your children continue learning during breaks from school.
 These activities can fit in with your everyday life, and make learning entertaining.
 I hope you find these ideas for summer educational activities kids will love useful to you and that you and your family enjoy some great family time.
 From day trips to extended commitments there is always learning to be done.
 Learn and grow along with your children and make learning an activity for the whole family!
 Do you have any other ideas for summer educational activities kids enjoy?